 The more I could see the whole, the less defective I felt.
 The shame started to dissipate and in it’s place has grown the drive to share my story and what I’ve learned with others that I now know are also hiding out there – all trying to seem normal.

 The hole in my soul now has a bottom and is refillable.
 It doesn’t stay full but neither does it ever get completely empty.
 Just like eating regularly, I nourish my soul regularly without depending on any one thing outside of me to do the nourishing.

-I am sharing my life journey with you just in case it might give you hope that there is another way to live where the roller coaster is a lot more manageable, meaningful and even fun!
+I share my life journey with you with the intention that it might give you hope that there is another way to live.
+The Agile life is one where focus learning how to surf the waves instead of fighting and trying to eliminate them.
+The way of Agile is WHOLE lot more manageable, meaningful and even fun.

-- Anticipating the bumps in the ride so that you can become more ready for them.
+- Anticipating the waves so that you can become ready for them.

-- Leaning into them instead of struggling against them.
+- Leaning into the waves instead of struggling against them.

 - Bouncing back more quickly from setbacks and disappointments.

 - Learning from both successes and setbacks.

 - Learning how others are different from you and stretching yourself to understand their needs, while ALSO insisting that they respect your needs and not minimize your needs just because they are uncommon.